awsdocs/amazon-eks-user-guide/doc_source/configure-cw.md

 # Deploy the AWS Distro for OpenTelemetry Collector for CloudWatch<a name="configure-cw"></a>

 The AWS Distro for OpenTelemetry \(ADOT\) Collector can be deployed to receive OTLP metrics for export to Amazon CloudWatch\.
 We have included an example YAML file that you can apply to your cluster\.
-Replace the `region` value with your own\.
+Replace the `example-values` with your own\.

 ```
 #